Master of Arts (Theology)

 How to apply

-Every course of study for the Master of Arts (Theology) consists of:
+The Master of Arts (Theology) consists of 180 points comprised of:

-- At least 45 points of Foundational units in three disciplines across at least two Fields
+a) 45 points of Foundational units in three disciplines from at least two Fields

 Black Masters gown